nrao57/AWSCognitoManual/README.md

 4. Add polcies for the Amazon Resources you want the signed-in users to have access to

 ### To Register New Users
-create a config file that looks like
+Create a config file that looks like

     window._config = {
         cognito: {